-In partnership with a local-nonprofit organization and the Cherry Hill 2000 Master Plan, thirty-four of the buildings (68 units) were demolished to reduce density and to make way for future homeownership.
-The remaining 126 buildings (with 252 units) were converted to two-story townhouses by combining the two bedroom units on the first floor with identical units on the second floor to create two story three(3) or four (4) bedroom townhouses ranging in size from 1200 to 1800 square feet.
-In Phase II, the non-profit partner developed and sold 24 townhouses.
-Thus, a new mixed-income, mixed financed, mixed tenured community was born and unit density was reduced by more than 50%.
+To do this, 34 buildings (68 units) were demolished to make room for the construction of 24 for-sale townhouses.
+The remaining 126 buildings (with 252 units) were converted to two-story townhouses by combining the two-bedroom units on the first floor with identical units on the second floor to create two-story, three- four-bedroom townhouses ranging in size from 1,200 to 1,800 square feet.
+Thus, a new mixed-income and mixed tenured community was restored and the future potential for home ownership was created.

-This “New Urbanist” traditional Baltimore-style townhouse community consists of 126 rental townhouses and 24 single-family, owner-occupied townhouses.
-These spacious residences include a mix of features such as front porches, bay windows, cozy backyards, parking pads and privacy fences.
-The owner-occupied homes include garages.
+This “New Urbanist” traditional Baltimore style townhouse community provides both rental and home ownership dwellings for diverse mixed income households.
+These spacious apartments include a mix of architectural features such as front porches, bay windows, cozy backyards, parking pads, and privacy fences.

-This thriving new community known as Riverfront Townhomes, was highlighted in Fannie Mae’s American Dream Annual Report for fiscal year 2001.
+This thriving new community, known as Riverfront Townhomes, was highlighted in Fannie Mae’s American Dream Annual Report for the fiscal year 2001.